-The incidence of Hib before vaccination began was 30/100,000 among whites, and 600/100,000 among Aboriginal people in Alaska.
-The incidence in the United States increased 4-fold from 1940 to 1970.
+Before the introduction of vaccination, Hib incidence was 30/100,000 among white, and 600/100,000 among indigenous people in Alaska.
+The incidence in the USA increased by 4 times between 1940 and 1970.
 The same happened in Scotland and Sweden.

-Breastfeeding has a protective effect against meningitis caused by Hib, and this effect lasts 5-10 years.
+Breastfeeding has a protective effect from Hib meningitis, and it lasts 5-10 years.

-A short period of breastfeeding (less than 13 weeks) increases the risk of Hib 3.79 times.
-Painful children get sick 4.5 times more often.
+A short breastfeeding period (less than 13 weeks) increases the risk of Hib by 3.8 times.
+Children that are not usually healthy get infected 4.5 times more often.

 Breast milk has an inhibitory effect on the attachment of bacteria to the mucous membrane of the nasopharynx.

-Among children over 1 year of age, a short period of breastfeeding (HS) is associated with an increased risk of Hib 7.79-fold.
-Each additional week of HB reduced the risk of Hib by 5%.
-The protective effect of HB started already with 13 weeks of exclusive breastfeeding, and lasted for months and years.Risk factors of invasive Haemophilus influenzae type b disease among children in Finland.
+Among children over 1 year of age, short breastfeeding period is associated with a 8-fold increase in the risk of Hib.
+Each additional week of breastfeeding decreases the risk of Hib by 5%.
+The protective effect of breastfeeding begins from 13 weeks of exclusive breastfeeding, and lasts for months and years.Risk factors of invasive Haemophilus influenzae type b disease among children in Finland.
 1989, Takala, J Pediatr

-Passive smoking is associated with an increased risk of Hib by 40%.
-Kindergarten - with a 2.9-fold increase in risk.
-BF - with a 50% reduction in risk.
-Blacks were 4.1 times more sick.A case-control assessment of risk factors for Haemophilus influenzae type b meningitis.
+Passive smoking is associated with a 40% increase in the risk of Hib.
+Daycare – with 3-fold increase in the risk.
+Breastfeeding decreases the risk by 50%.
+African Americans got infected 4 times more often.A case-control assessment of risk factors for Haemophilus influenzae type b meningitis.
 1993, Sherry, Eur J Pub Health

-BF for more than a month is associated with a decrease in the risk of meningitis from Hib by 62%, BF for more than 9 months - with a decrease in risk by 88%.
-Kindergarten - with a risk increase of 2.6-4.7 times.Risk factors for primary invasive Haemophilus influenzae disease: increased risk from day care attendance and school-aged household members.
+Breastfeeding for more than a month is associated with a 62% decrease in the risk of Hib meningitis.
+Breastfeeding for more than 9 months – with 88% decrease in the risk.
+Daycare – with 2.6-4.7 times increase in the risk.Risk factors for primary invasive Haemophilus influenzae disease: increased risk from day care attendance and school-aged household members.
 1985, Istre, J Pediatr

-Among children under 6 months of age, exclusive HB is associated with a 90% reduction in Hib risk.
-Visiting kindergarten - increasing the risk by 1.9-5.9 times.
-The larger the group in the garden, the higher the risk.Long term enhancement of the IgG2 antibody response to Haemophilus influenzae type b by breast-feeding.
+Among children under the age of 6 months, exclusive breastfeeding is associated with a 90% decrease in the risk of Hib.
+Attending daycare is associated with a 2-6 fold increase in the risk.
+The larger are the groups at daycare, the higher is the risk.Long term enhancement of the IgG2 antibody response to Haemophilus influenzae type b by breast-feeding.
 2002, Silfverdal, Pediatr Infect Dis J

-Among the sick Hib children, those who were longer on HB, had more antibodies.Effect of breast-feeding on antibody response to conjugate vaccine.
+Among children infected with Hib, those who were breastfed longer had higher levels of antibodies.Effect of breast-feeding on antibody response to conjugate vaccine.
 1990, Pabst, Lancet

-Children on HB formed significantly more antibodies after vaccination than in children on artificial feeding.Risk factors for invasive Haemophilus influenzae type b in Los Angeles County children 18-60 months of age.
+Breastfed children developed significantly more antibodies after the vaccine than children that were given formula.Risk factors for invasive Haemophilus influenzae type b in Los Angeles County children 18-60 months of age.
 1992, Vadheim, Am J Epidemiol

-An analysis of all cases of Hib in Los Angeles in 1988/9 (8.7 million people, of whom 750,000 are children under the age of 5).A total of 88 cases were recorded among children during the year, with a lethality rate of 4.5%.
+Analysis of all the Hib cases in Los Angeles in 1988-9 (8.7 million population, 750 thousand of them – children under the age of 5 years).
+88 cases were registered among children during the year.
+Mortality rate was 4.5%.

-Risk Hib in children in homes where more than 2 smokers live was six times higher.
+The risk of Hib in children living in homes with more than two smokers was 6 times higher.

-In another iss The study found that the smoking parent increased the Hib risk by 2.37 times.
+Another study found that a smoking parent increases the risk of Hib by 2.4 times.

-In Sweden and Finland, there has been no increase in the number of cases of Hib after switching to acellular pertussis vaccine, the authors believe that this is due to the fact that longer breastfeeding is common in these countries.Association of subclinical vitamin D deficiency with severe lower respiratory infection in Indian children under 5 y.
+There were no increases in Hib incidence after the switch to acellular pertussis vaccine in Sweden and Finland.
+The authors believe that it is due to the fact that longer breastfeeding periods are common in these countries.Association of subclinical vitamin D deficiency with severe lower respiratory infection in Indian children under 5 y.
 2004, Wayse, Eur J Clin Nutr

-Children with a vitamin D level above 22.5 nmol/L suffered from pneumonia 91% less frequently.
-Exceptional GV over the course of 4 months reduced the risk of pneumonia by 58%.Infants' exposure to aluminum from vaccines and breast milk during the first 6 months.
+Children with vitamin D >22.5 nmol/l contracted severe acute lower respiratory infection (ALRI) 91% less frequently.
+Exclusive breastfeeding in the first 4 months of life reduced the risk of ALRI by 58%.Infants' exposure to aluminum from vaccines and breast milk during the first 6 months.
 2010, Dórea, J Expo Sci Environ Epidemiol

 Even one single Hepatitis B vaccine, which the baby gets on their first day of life, has 5 times more aluminum than they would get from 6 months of breastfeeding.